Introduction.

 Difference between Excel and Access

-We have received Quotations for Electronic Items from three different Suppliers and we need to know which one is the lowest and from which Supplier?
-In this case, our Min() Function has no use here unless we re-organize the above data into the following format:
+We have received Quotations for Electronic Items from three different Suppliers, and we need to know which one is the lowest and from which Supplier.
+In this case, our Min() Function has no use here unless we reorganize the above data in the following format:

-- Need one Total Query to the group on the Desc field and the Min() Function to find the minimum value from the Values Field.
+Group the data by the Desc field and use the Min() function to determine the lowest value from the Values field. -

 The ParamArray Method

-I consider these steps are excessive work and I know you will agree too.
+I consider these steps to be excessive work, and I know you will agree too.
 Instead, we can write a User Defined Function with the use of ParamArray and pass the Field Names to the Function and find the Minimum Value from the list.
 Here is a simple Function with the use of the ParamArray declaration to find the Minimum Value from a List of Values passed to it.

 Public Function myMin(ParamArray InputArray() As Variant) As Double '------------------------------------------------------------------ 'Author : a.p.r. pillai 'Date : November-2008 'URL : www.msaccesstips.com 'All Rights Reserved by www.msaccesstips.com '------------------------------------------------------------------ Dim arrayLength As Integer, rtn As Double, j As Integer 'calculate number of elements in Array arrayLength = UBound(InputArray()) 'initialize Null values to 0 For j = 0 To arrayLength InputArray(j) = Nz(InputArray(j), 0) Next 'initialize variable with 1st element value 'or if it is zero then a value with high magnitude rtn = IIf(InputArray(0) = 0, 9999999999#, InputArray(0)) For j = 0 To arrayLength If InputArray(j) = 0 Then GoTo nextitem If InputArray(j) < rtn Then rtn = InputArray(j) End If nextitem: Next myMin = rtn End Function

-- Since the data type is Variant it can accept any type of values.
+Since the data type is Variant, it can accept any value type.

-With the use of the above myMin() Function, we have created a Query on the first Table given above.
-The SQL and the resulting image of the Query in Datasheet View are given below.
+Using the above myMin() Function, we have created a Query on the first Table given above.
+The SQL and the resulting image of the Query in Datasheet View are shown below.

 SELECT MaterialQuote.Desc, MaterialQuote.Supplier1, MaterialQuote.Supplier2, MaterialQuote.Supplier3, mymin([supplier1], [supplier2], [supplier3]) AS Minimum, IIf([minimum]=[supplier1],"Supplier1",IIf([minimum]=[supplier2],"Supplier2",IIf([minimum]=[supplier3],"Supplier3",""))) AS Quote FROM MaterialQuote;